EloD10/laravelforum/README.md

 - [ ] Meta Informations in threads/replies (examples: "number of replies", etc... it's an improvement of the interface and his data)
 - [ ] Delete threads functionality
 - [ ] Vote for replies
-- [ ] Probably not use channels in a clickable dropdown but like a web interface/button like most of forum
+- [ ] Probably not use channels in a clickable dropdown but like a web interface/button like most of forums